Australian Football League: Clubs

 The AFL operates on a single table system, with no divisions and conferences, nor promotion and relegation from other leagues.

 The league was founded as the Victorian Football League (VFL) in 1897, comprising eight teams only based in the state of Victoria.
 Over the next century, a series of expansions, a relocation, a merger and a club withdrawal saw the league's teams expand to the 18 teams there are today.

 In 1990, the national nature of the competition resulted in the name change to the Australian Football League (AFL).
 The current 18 teams are based across five states of Australia; the majority (ten) still remain in Victoria, nine of which are located in the Melbourne metropolitan area.
-The states of New South Wales, Queensland, South Australia and Western Australia have two teams each, while Tasmania will have a team enter the league in 2028.
-The Australian Capital Territory and Northern Territory are the only mainland territories not to have AFL clubs, although the Greater Western Sydney Giants have a contract to play at least three home games in the former until 2032, while at least two games per year are played in the latter.
+The states of New South Wales, Queensland, South Australia and Western Australia have two teams each, and a team from Tasmania will enter the competition in 2028.

+The Australian Capital Territory and Northern Territory are the only mainland territories not to have AFL clubs, although the Greater Western Sydney Giants have a contract to play at least three home games in Canberra until 2032, while at least two games per year are played in Darwin.